SkyCiv Documentation

 V. Renderer

-Lastly, located at the right part of the screen is the 3D renderer to help users visualize the inputs as well as the soil pressure, which will appear once the design has been run.
-On the upper left corner is the model summary data containing basic information of the foundation, and on the opposite corner contains the visibility settings.
-Users can select objects they want to show or hide, and also choose the graphics orientation they wish to see.
+Lastly, located at the right part of the screen is the 3D renderer to help users visualize the inputs.
+On the upper left corner is the model summary data containing basic information about the foundation, and on the opposite corner is the visibility settings.
+Users can select objects they want to show or hide and choose the orientation of the graphic they wish to see.

 Want to try SkyCiv’s Foundation Design software?
-Our tool allows users to perform Foundation Design calculations without any download or installation!
+Our tool allows users to perform Foundation Design calculations without downloading or installing!

 Reference: